12 Ways To Sleep Better Naturally

 CBD oil is excellent for sleep.
-Because of its anxiolytic properties which reduce or relieve anxiety, it can also reduce REM sleep.
+Because of its anxiolytic properties, which reduce or relieve anxiety, can also reduce REM sleep.
 For some people, like myself, this stage of sleep is tricky.

-Combined, CBD and Melatonin are great for a soothing you so you can rest.
-We suggest CBD with Melatonin because it is correctly dosed so you don’t feel sleepy during the day.
-The end result?
-An amazing night sleep!
+Combined, CBD and Melatonin are great for soothing you so you can rest.
+We suggest CBD with Melatonin because it is correctly dosed, so you don't feel sleepy during the day.
+The result?
+A fantastic night's sleep!

-Cognitive stimulation, this is the reason technology affects our sleep and makes it harder for us to stay sleeping.
-Your brain is revved up thinking about emails, video games, TV shows, social media, or even news articles, it needs time to wind down.
+Cognitive stimulation is why technology affects our sleep and makes it harder for us to stay sleeping.
+Your brain is revved up thinking about emails, video games, TV shows, social media, or even news articles.
+It needs time to wind down.

 Want to sleep better?
 Then make a routine of shutting down technology 1 hour before you want to sleep.